leotorrez/modding/guides/troubleshooting.md

 This is a known issue and we are working on a more sofisticated fix.

 To fix it you simply need to reload your character/object in memory, the safest way to achieve this to restart the game.
 Alternatively you can try hiding the character/object in question from the camera and teleport away or load a new stage.
 It should clear enough of your memory to force your character/object to reload.

+## Mod loads, but does not show up in game / Errors when loading mod(yellow text)

+Unlike warnings, errors usually indicate that the program has failed to load in the mod.
+The cause can vary, but some common ones are:

+- Incorrect names (name in .ini file does not match file in folder, like different extension)
+- Textures have wrong format (look at original to see what format, usually dds and must have heights/widths that are powers of 2 and have integer ratios like 1024x1024, 2048x2048, 1024x2048, etc.)
+- Did not paint/transfer any vertex groups on the new model, when the old model had vertex groups

+## Objects load in with the wrong orientation

+This is because the object in blender imported by the 3dmigoto and the one you are replacing it with are using different coordinate spaces.
+Even if they seem to line up in blender, you may actually need to rotate and translate relative to the 3dmigoto model to get the correct orientation.
+Most commonly, rotate character models 90 degrees so they are facing upwards, then select all and apply all transforms.

+Example of correct orientation between original (Kazuha) and new (Noelle)

+## Model is completely FUBAR

+Very likely due to vertex group issues.
+The vertex group number, order and positions need to match up between the new model and the old.
+Confirm that all the vertex groups are there in the new model, that they are in the correct order (e.g. 4 6 7 8 5 should be 4 5 6 7 8) and that there are no gaps (e.g. 4 7 8 9 -> 4 5 6 7 8 9), if there are gaps, fill them with new empty vertex groups.

+## Model is slightly FUBAR

+Still vertex group issues - double check the above, as well as ensure that the weight for the new model in that section matches up with that of the original model

+## Incorrect textures

+This can be due to a large variety of reasons.
+Most common ones are:

+- Not naming the uv map as TEXCOORD.xy
+- Reversed normals
+- Damaged or incorrect ObjectTexcoord.buf
+- Forgot to replace textures with new ones, so it is still loading up the old ones from the original model
+- Very bright/glowing textures

+This is most likely due to the texture map you are using having no alpha channel.
+Refer to the walkthroughs on this repo for details, but basically make sure you have a transparent layer on top of any texture files (the top layer is used to control emission and makes things bright, the bottom layer is used to draw the model colors and patterns).

 ## Private servers and game versions